You can use the built-in iCACLS tool to manage NTFS permissions on Windows. The

-Thus, you have found that the user corp\dtrump had Full Control permissions on this directory.
+Thus, you have found that the user corp\dvivar had Full Control permissions on this directory.

-To restore NTFS permissions on the objects of this folder automatically according to the values from the backup file, run this command:
+You can restore NTFS permissions on a folder using the previously created veteran_ntfs_perms.txt file.
+To set NTFS permissions on objects in the directory according to the values in the ACL backup file, run this command:

 After all permissions have been recovered, the statistics on the number of the processed files will also be displayed.

 Note that the backup ACL file contains relative, not absolute, file paths.
 This means that you can restore permissions on a folder even after moving it to a different drive/directory.